What is it?

 There is a wide range of possible menopause-related conditions.
 Ask your health care professional about any changes you notice.

 For symptomatic menopausal women or women with premature menopause, HT or estrogen therapy (ET) remains the gold standard for relief of hot flashes and vaginally related symptoms.
-The estrogen-only therapy may be prescribed for women who have had a hysterectomy and therefore are not at risk of uterine cancer.
-For perimenopausal women with these symptoms, estrogen is usually given short-term (six months to four or five years), with the goal of tapering and eventually discontinuing it.
+The estrogen-only therapy may only be prescribed for women who have had a hysterectomy and therefore are not at risk of uterine cancer.
+For perimenopausal women with these symptoms, estrogen is usually given short-term (usually two to five years), with the goal of tapering and eventually discontinuing it.

 If you are experiencing moderate to severe menopausal symptoms or not getting symptom relief from nonhormonal methods, hormone therapy may be an option.
 (To find out about alternative, nondrug methods of relieving menopausal symptoms, visit the menopause topic at HealthyWomen.org.)